Learning Neural Acoustic Fields: Methods

 What generic information may we extract from a given impulse-response between an emitter and listener?
 In principle, extracting the full dense geometric information in a scene would enable us to robustly generalize to new emitter and listener locations.
 However, the amount of geometric information available in a particular impulse-response, especially for positions far away from either current emitter and listener is limited, since these positions have little impact on the underlying impulse-response.
 In contrast, the local geometry near either emitter and listener positions will have a strong influence in the impulse-response, as much of the anisotropic reflection comes from such geometry~\citep{paasonen2017proximity}.
 Inspired by this observation, we aim to capture and utilize local geometric information, near either emitter or listener locations, as a means to predict impulse-responses across novel combinations.

-To parameterize and represent these local geometric features, we learn a 2D grid of of spatial latents which we illustrate in \fig{fig:netarch}.
-When predicting an impulse-response at a given emitter and offset position, we query the learned grid features at both emitter and listener positions, and provide it as additional context into our NAF network $\Omega$ .
+To parameterize and represent these local geometric features, we learn a 2D grid of spatial latents which we illustrate in \fig{fig:netarch}.
+The spatial latents are randomly initialized and uniformly distributed in the room.
+When predicting an impulse-response at a given emitter and offset position, we query the learned grid features at both emitter and listener positions, and provide it as additional context into our NAF network $\Omega$.
 Such features provide rich information on the impulse-response, enabling NAF to generalize better to unseen combinations of both emitter and listener locations.
 In the rest of this work, we refer to the \model with local geometric features as $\Omega_{grid}$.
 We learn grid latent features jointly with the underlying parameters of NAF.
-Additional details can be found in Appendix B.
+Additional details can be found in the supplementary.

 Such a design choice, however, still requires us to consider how to further combine local geometric information captured separately from either listeners or emitters.
 A na\"ive implementation would be to maintain separate feature grids for both listener and emitter positions.
 Such an approach fails to account for the fact that the local geometric information captured by emitter may also inform the local geometric information around a listener.
-Examining \eqn{eqn:wave}, we note that it is in fact symmetric with respect to exchanging either listener or emitter positions~\citep{chaitanya2020directional}, indicating that the impulse-response does not change when omnidirectional listener and emitters are swapped.
+Examining Green's function, which is the solution to the wave equation, we note that it is in fact symmetric with respect to exchanging either listener or emitter positions~\citep{chaitanya2020directional}, indicating that the impulse-response does not change when omnidirectional emitters and listeners are swapped (acoustic reciprocity).
 Such a result means that we may in fact utilize the local geometric information captured near an emitter position interchangeably for either emitters and listeners.
 Thus, we propose our local geometric information as a single latent grid, which we show to outperform the na\"ive dual grid implementation.